 Simplifying – Research shows that almost half of employees don’t understand their benefits collateral.
 Once you get into terminology like auto-enrolment, group risk and SSO, people simply switch off.
 What’s to say we can’t use AI to help with this?
 AI-powered data and simplification can be phenomenally powerful: AI can take long, complex policy documents or handbooks and condense them in a way that makes sense to everyone – regardless of prior knowledge or experience – without losing the key information.
 As a result, employees can then ask questions on a very human level and make informed decisions for themselves.

 Automating – Thanks to AI, automated processes are another big area of assistance for HR; benefits enrolment, recruitment and payroll take up a massive amount of time which could be better spent focussing on strategy or individual employees.
-From video interview analysis and candidate-screening tools, to automated payroll management and virtual benefits advisors, AI could be the personal assistant HR needs to free up time and streamline administration.
+From interview scheduling, CV analysis and candidate-screening tools, to automated payroll management and virtual benefits advisors, AI could be the personal assistant HR needs to free up time and streamline administration.

 Supporting – One potentially life-changing area where AI’s impact can be felt is employee wellbeing.
 Already, chatbots exist to provide support, a listening ear (or microphone!) and coping techniques to help people struggling with their mental health.
 Chatbots like Woebot, Joy or Wysa are powered by machine-learning, comprehensive copy, and knowledge of professional counselling practises.
 While most acknowledge they are in no way a replacement for professional help, these systems provide a non-judgemental listener to people who may otherwise remain isolated, or feel unable to reach out.
 And with waiting times in excess of two years for professional therapy on the NHS, chatbots can be far more accessible for short-term or interim assistance.